Simtec-AG/adc-c-decoder/README.md

 TAT  =      24.2 [°C]  (valid)
 ```

-**Warning: Only data packet are parsed.
-Status and commands such as QNH setting and sensor zeroing are ignored by this extension**
+**Warning: Only data messages are parsed.
+Status and commands such as QNH setting and sensor zeroing are ignored by this software**

  ## Notes

-Tested with the toolchain mingw64 <http://mingw-w64.org/doku.php>, gcc version 10.2.0 (GCC) on windows 10.
+Compiled with gcc version 10.2.0 (GCC) on windows 10 with mingw64 <http://mingw-w64.org/doku.php>.

 Example code only.
 No error handling.
 Use at own risk.